-Read The Right Athletic Shoes are More than just a Brand Name Dr. Arculeo and the Peak Performance team to learn more about Peak Performance Health Care, LTD and our Physical Medicine office in Chicago, IL.
+Read The Right Athletic Shoes are More than just a Brand Name Dr. Arculeo and the Peak Performance team to learn more about Peak Performance Health Care, LTD and our Physical Medicine office in Old Town, Chicago, IL.

 We look forward to serving you!
 Call - 312-440-9646.

 Too many people choose fashion over function when purchasing athletic shoes, not realizing that poor-fitting shoes can lead to pain throughout the body.
 Because footwear plays such an important role in the function of bones and joints—especially for runners and other athletes—choosing the right shoe can help prevent pain in your back, hips, knees, and feet.

 Unfortunately, there is no such thing as the very best athletic shoe—every pair of feet is different, every shoe has different features, and overall comfort is a very personal decision.
 For this reason, it is recommended that you first determine your foot type: normal, flat, or high-arched.

 Normal feet have a normal-sized arch and will leave a wet footprint that has a flare, but shows the forefoot and heel connected by a broad band.
 A normal foot lands on the outside of the heel and rolls slightly inward to absorb shock.